- Financial Aid Overview for Prospective and Newly Admitted Students

 Scholarship Renewal Requirements

-- Merit scholarships, except full-tuition awards, are renewable for up to 6 semesters for full-time/day students and up to 8 semesters for part-time/evening students.
+- Merit scholarships, except full-tuition awards, are renewable for up to 6 semesters for full-time students and up to 8 semesters for part-time students.

 - Students must maintain a 3.0 cumulative GPA in order to retain scholarship funding.

-- At Denver Law, classes are graded on a curve and the median grade is a 3.1; obtaining a 3.0 means that you are roughly in the top 50% of your class.
+- At Denver Law, classes are graded on a curve and obtaining a 3.0 means that you are roughly in the top 50-55% of your class after the first year.

 Scholarship Probation and Cancellation